 In a compulsory superannuation contribution environment it is essential that investors can choose how to invest their superannuation savings, and a healthy and vibrant SMSF sector is a key conduit for exercising choice.

 In the right hands, SMSFs can be very effective retirement savings vehicles.
+Part of our job is to help the gatekeepers who advise SMSFs to give good quality advice.

 In the wrong hands, however, SMSFs can be high risk.

 As gatekeepers you are on the front-line.
 Where you see examples of sharp practices and poor advice, please let us know.
 The reality is that the success of SMSFs will attract those operators hoping to make an easy buck, whether that comes from inappropriate advice or, at worst, involves outright fraud.
-It's in our interests and your interests to work together to make sure this sort of activity is kept to an absolute minimum.
+While it is impossible to prevent inappropriate advice or fraud, it's in our interests and your interests to work together to make sure this sort of activity is kept to an absolute minimum.
 We are willing and able to take appropriate regulatory action to stamp out misconduct and safeguard the reputation of the SMSF sector.